Pjata/obsidian/1on1s/Usukh/1on1 with Usukh.md

 - helped CRs
 - Priorizations: QA + getting tickets to closed is the most productive way If you feel unconfident, write down the plan, write down the results

+## 2023-06-07

+- Shopping cart feature flag migration was new thing
+- playing with